A Colorado River Overview:

 Impacts of the Mega-Drought Over the Last 20 Years

 - Declining Reservoir Levels: Lake Powell and Lake Mead, the two largest reservoirs on the Colorado River, have seen dramatic declines in their water levels, reaching historically low elevations.
-This has threatened water supplies, hydropower generation, and recreational opportunities.

-Warming in Colorado
+Warming in the Upper Basin

-Within the Upper Basin, Colorado has experienced significant warming.
-Over the last 120 years, the state’s average temperature has increased by approximately 2.5 degrees Fahrenheit.
-This warming trend has accelerated in recent decades, with the five hottest summers on record occurring since the year 2000.
-This pronounced warming in a headwaters state directly contributes to the challenges faced throughout the entire Colorado River Basin by reducing snowpack, increasing evaporation, and altering the timing of runoff.
+This pronounced warming in the headwaters of the Colorado River directly contributes to the challenges faced throughout the entire Basin by reducing snowpack, increasing evaporation, and altering the timing of runoff.
 The hotter summers also increase demand for water for irrigation and municipal uses.